Fusyong/pdfstract/README.md

 - **markitdown**: Good balance of speed and quality
 - **marker**: Best quality but slower, especially on first run
 - **docling**: Advanced features but may be slower
+- **pdfplumber**: Excellent for table extraction and layout preservation, moderate speed
+- **pypdf**: Good balance of features and compatibility, moderate speed
+- **pypdfium2**: High performance, excellent for large files and complex documents

 ## Development